About the Essential Skills

 One of the main highlights of the two-day competition is Essential Skills.
 Students and guests will engage in hands-on challenges, presentations, and interactive activities intended to increase their awareness of how to recognize the Essential Skills in any given trade or technology career.
 Discover your Essential Skills!

 2016 On-Site Survey Feedback:

 Virtually all spectators say Essential Skills are important for those in skilled trade and technology occupations.
 Nearly 9 in 10 (86%) respondents say these skills are “very important”

-The Essential Skills Forum serves as an opportunity to bring education and industry together to discuss the skills gap as it relates to the importance of educating youth on the nine Essential Skills and how they relate to the skilled trades and technology occupations.
+The Essential Skills Educators Forum serves as an opportunity to bring educators and industry representatives together to discuss the skills gap as it relates to the importance of educating youth on the nine Essential Skills and how they relate to skilled trade and technology occupations.
 This half-day conference allows attendees to participate in interactive sessions that encourage open dialogue amongst many stakeholder groups.

 Essential Skills Stage

 In 2017 the Essential Skills Stage will feature 30-minute interactive demonstrations where organizations, associations and colleges show what it takes to work in their sectors.